chmduquesne/blog/content/ssh-over-ssl-episode-2-replacing-proxytunnel-with-socat.md

 number of these port is limited).
 However, with my version of socat (1.7.1.3), I don't see how to proceed differently: the PROXY method requires three arguments and one of them is a port.
-If one of my readers has a suggestion, he's welcome.
+If one of my readers has a suggestion, he/she's welcome.
 This remains a cool hack!

-[edit] The great[Marco Fontani](https://darkpan.com/) gave a cool solution (see the comments).
-Here is how my .ssh/config looks
+**Edit**: The great [Marco Fontani][2] gave a cool solution (see the comments).
+Here is how my .ssh/config looks like:
-like:

     Host server.com
         ProxyCommand socat TCP-LISTEN:1080 OPENSSL:server.com:443,verify=0 &; sleep 1 && socat - PROXY:127.0.0.1:127.0.0.1:22,proxyport=1080